Jeroen88/EasyOpenTherm/examples/README.md

 ```

 ## Basic_Thermostat_Commands.ino
 Shows the most basic commands that can be sent from a thermostat (primary) to a boiler (secondary) and may also be used as inspiration for a HVAC thermostat.
 It sets the room temperature setpoint to a fixed value, which is not reasonable for a real thermostat.
 But it will start your boiler and heat up your house!
-You need a temperature sensor connected to the microcontroller.
-The program used a BME280 sensor, but any sensor can be used, as long as you adapt the program accordingly.